Can you buy a house with no closing costs? What to know about no-closing-cost mortgages

 How to decide if a no-closing-cost mortgage is right for you

-There are advantages and disadvantages to pursuing no-closing-cost home loans, and not everyone is a good candidate for this strategy.
-Ultimately, choose a mortgage option that’s best for your circumstances after determining the short- and long-term costs.
+There are advantages and disadvantages to no-closing-cost home loans, and not everyone is a good candidate for this strategy.
+Ultimately, the right option comes down to your longer-term plans, and possibly whether you have enough savings to pay the costs upfront.